 To solicit comments on the following proposed regional conditions for the 2017 NWPs, the Galveston District, as the lead District, issued a public notice on January 12, 2017 for the proposed regional conditions that affect the State of Texas.
-Below are the proposed regional conditions for NWP 14 as they were published in the January 2017 public notice.
+Below are the proposed regional conditions for NWP 12 as they were published in the January 2017 public notice.
 Regional Conditions 1-3 applied to the entire State of Texas.
 Regional Condition 4 applied in Albuquerque, Fort Worth, and Galveston Districts only.
 Regional Conditions 5-10 applied in Albuquerque District only.
 Regional Conditions 11-15 applied in Fort Worth District only.
 Regional Conditions 16-29 applied in Galveston District only, and Regional Conditions 30 and 31 applied in Tulsa District only.

-2.2.1 The Proposed Regional Condition 1 States: For all discharges proposed for authorization under Nationwide Permits (NWP) 3, 6, 7, 12, 14, 18, 19, 21, 23, 25, 27, 29, 39, 40, 41, 42, 43, 44, 49, 51, and 52, into the following habitat types or specific areas, the applicant shall notify the appropriate District Engineer in accordance with the NWP General Condition 32, Pre-Construction Notification (pre-construction notice).
-The Corps of Engineers (Corps) will coordinate with the resource agencies as specified in NWP General Condition 32(d) (pre-construction notice).
-The habitat types or areas are: a) Pitcher Plant Bogs; b) Bald Cypress-Tupelo Swamps.
+2.2.1 The Proposed Regional Condition 1 states: For all discharges proposed for authorization under nationwide permits (NWP) 3, 6, 7, 12, 14, 18, 19, 21, 23, 25, 27, 29, 39, 40, 41, 42, 43, 44, 49, 51, and 52, into the following habitat types or specific areas, the applicant shall notify the appropriate District Engineer in accordance with the NWP General Condition 32, Pre-Construction Notification (PCN).
+The Corps of Engineers (Corps) will coordinate with the resource agencies as specified in NWP General Condition 32(d).
+The habitat types or areas are: a) Pitcher Plant Bogs; B) Bald Cypress-Tupelo Swamps.

-The EPA's July 22, 2016 letter recommended the regional condition be modified to expand the list of habitat types into which all discharges proposed for authorization under nationwide permits (NWP) 3, 6, 7, 12, 14, 18, 19, 25, 27, 29, 39, 40, 41, 42, 43, 44, 49, 51, and 52, require the applicant to notify the District Engineer in accordance with the NWP General Condition 32, Pre-Construction Notification (pre-construction notice), and the Corps to coordinate with the resource agencies as specified in NWP General Condition 32(d) (pre-construction notice).
+The EPA's July 22, 2016 letter recommended the regional condition be modified to expand the list of habitat types into which all discharges proposed for authorization under nationwide permits (NWP) 3, 6, 7, 12, 14, 18, 19, 25, 27, 29, 39, 40, 41, 42, 43, 44, 49, 51, and 52, require the applicant to notify the District Engineer in accordance with the NWP General Condition 32, Pre-Construction Notification, and the Corps to coordinate with the resource agencies as specified in NWP General Condition 32(d).
 Specifically, the EPA recommend that habitat type "b" should be broadened to include all jurisdictional forested wetlands.